Great, let’s get started

 Is Private Health Insurance in NZ Worth It?

-Private health insurance is a smart investment to protect you and your loved ones’ health and finances in the event of illness requiring costly treatment.
+Private health insurance is a smart and worthwhile investment to protect you and your loved ones’ health and finances in the event of illness requiring costly treatment.
 The premiums you pay entitle you to benefits that could otherwise cost hundreds of thousands of dollars each year.
 Health insurance gives you the assurance that costs and long waiting times will not prevent you or your loved ones from getting life-saving or life-extending treatment.

 Quickly find the cover that’s best for you

 Policywise tells you which health, life or disability insurance best matches your circumstances, 100% free.
-Talk to one of our insurance advisers to find out which health or life insurance is best for bowel cancer, and other serious illnesses.
+Talk to one of our insurance advisers to find out which health or life insurance is best for you.

 References